manuelkiessling/php-ai-tool-bridge/README.md

 Integrating AIs like the OpenAI GPT-3 and GPT-4 models into your own projects using the ChatGPT API is quick and easy if all you want to do is exchange text messages with the AI.

-Things get much more interesting if you make the AI interact with the rest of your application, e.g. by having it make API calls to retrieve information of trigger external actions.
+But things get much more interesting if you make the AI interact with the rest of your application, e.g. by having it make API calls to retrieve information or trigger external actions.

-However, things also get messy when trying to do so - you need to identify if and when the AI is not simply talking to the user, but wants to talk to your applications or APIs.
+However, things also get *messy* when trying to do so - you need to identify if and when the AI is not simply talking to the user, but wants to talk to your applications or APIs.
 And you need to ensure that when the AI talks to your systems via some structured language like JSON, it does so using the exact JSON structure you need.

 ### The solution